What is a google responsive search ad?

 You might find that a direct explanation of the benefits they get is the best way to get them on board for the majority of your customers.
 Then you can create more ads that target them and slowly phase the rest out.

 This is certainly much faster and also more beneficial than creating one ad at a time.
-With a broader array of headlines and descriptions to work at once, Google Responsive Ads are the best way to understand your customers and grow your marketing base quickly.
+With a broader array of headlines and descriptions to work at once, Google Responsive search Ads are the best way to understand your customers and grow your marketing base quickly.

 Using Them Alongside Other Ads